llmpass/RSTT/README.md

   <img src="figs/params_psnr.png"  | width=300/>
 </p>

+## Architecture Overview
-The architecture of the proposed RSTT: the features extracted from four input LFR and LR frames are processed by encoders Ek, k = 0, 1, 2, 3 to build dictionaries that will be used as inputs for the decoders Dk, k = 0, 1, 2, 3.
-The query builder generates a vector of queries Q which are then used to synthesize a sequence of seven consecutive HFR and HR frames
+The features extracted from four input LFR and LR frames are processed by encoders Ek, k = 0, 1, 2, 3 to build dictionaries that will be used as inputs for the decoders Dk, k = 0, 1, 2, 3.
+The query builder generates a vector of queries Q which are then used to synthesize a sequence of seven consecutive HFR and HR frames.

 <p align="center">
   <img src="figs/rstt_arch_td.png" />